jonathanvdc/flame-llvm/README.md

 7827636 stdlib-echo-mono
 ```

-As you can see, compiling `stdlib-echo.cs` with `flame-llvm` results in an executable that starts up ten times faster and is only one fiftieth in size of the executable produced by `mkbundle`.
+As you can see, compiling `stdlib-echo.cs` with `flame-llvm` results in an executable that starts up ten times faster and is five hundred times smaller than the executable produced by `mkbundle`.

 ## Compiling `flame-llvm`